sanjaynagi/rna-seq-pop/README.md

 * Quality control with FASTQC and RSeqQC
 * Differential expression analysis with Kallisto at the gene level (DESeq2) and transcript level (Sleuth)
-* Allele balance reports of pre-specified loci of choice.
 * Variant calling with freebayes, and a gene-based Fst and Population branch statistic (PBS) analysis.
 * Differential SNP testing with the R package 'kissDE', which accounts for allele-specific expression.
 * Enrichment analyses and Venn diagrams.
+* Allele balance reports of pre-specified loci of choice.
 * Analysis of Ancestry Informative Markers (AIMs) (For *Anopheles gambiae/coluzzii/arabiensis* samples)

+The workflow is generalised, and will function with any trimmed Illumina paired-end RNA-sequencing.
+However, certain modules, such as the AIMs analysis, are only appropriate for specific species.
+These can be activated in the configuration file (config.yaml).
 The workflow is still in construction, and not yet ready for release.

 ## Authors